shreeshbhat/eleventy-blog/about/index.md

   order: 3
 ---

-Hi, I'm Shreesh Bhat, a Senior Software Engineer at Manhattan Associates, where I love building websites.
+Hi, I'm Shreesh Bhat, a Senior Software Engineer at Manhattan Associates, where I love building User Interfaces and framework to generate UIs.
 My pronouns are they/their.

 I care about performance, inclusive design, and compassionate coding.